About RBAC permissions

 |User roles||Edit||All||Gives permission to edit all user roles.|

-When no object is specified, a permission will apply to all objects of that type.
+When no object is specified, a permission applies to all objects of that type.
 In those cases, the object is “All”.
 This is denoted by a “*” in the API.

 In both the console and the API, a “*” is used to express a permission for which an object doesn’t make sense, such as when creating users.